-ltem Options Description Input Measurement Pixel Offset O to +/- (Total number of Pixels per Line in the current standard minus one.)
+ltem Options Description Input Measurement Line Off- set 0 to +/- (Total number of Lines in the current standard minus one.)
+For Lines And Pixels as the offset type, set the course timing offset as a number of lines.
+Input Measurement Pixel Offset 0 to +/- (Total number of Pixels per Line in the current standard minus one.)
 For Lines And Pixels as the offset type, set the fine timing offset as a number of pixels.
-Set Input Measurement Offset to current N/A Sets the input measurement offset to the same position as the current Decapsulated signal.
+Set Input Measurement Off- set to current N/A Sets the input measurement offset to the same pos- ition as the current Decapsulated signal.
 Clear Input Measurement Offset N/A Removes any input measurement offset.